Mbiushelix/solid-spoon/README.md

 # solid-spoon
-A repo dedicated for cool side projects.
+A repo dedicated for cool sideprojects.

 Made by Yudhishtiran Vajeeston